Worried about scars after surgery? Know the types of scars to expect and how best to care for them.

-Under normal conditions, the collagen fibers in our body produce scars that are flat and over time turn into the same color as the individual’s natural skin pigment.
-However, there are two types of scars that can form after breast augmentation, and proper scar treatment post-operation is essential to avoiding them:
+Under normal conditions, the collagen fibers in our body produce scars that are flat and, over time, turn into the same color as the individual’s natural skin pigment.
+However, there are two types of scars that can form after breast augmentation, and proper post-operational scar treatment is essential to avoiding them.

-These scars are raised, thick scars at the incision site.
-These often resemble the scars burn victims receive as a result of their injuries.
+These raised, thick scars occur at the incision site and often resemble the scars burn victims receive as a result of their injuries.
+They usually develop within one to two months post-operation and grow rapidly from that time.
+In time, however, the scars will gradually recede and soften in appearance.
 The area most vulnerable to hypertrophic scars after surgery is the presternum, or upper chest area above the breasts – or any skin that is tight or under a lot of tension.
-These scars can occur within 1-2 months post-operation and grow rapidly from that time.
-They should gradually recede over time but inform your doctor if you encounter this type of scarring.

 The photo below depicts a keloid scar.

-Regardless of the type of scars, there are options available in scar treatment.
+Regardless of the type of scar, there are options available in scar treatment.